awsdocs/amazon-ecs-developer-guide/doc_source/platform_versions.md

 The following is a list of the platform versions currently available:

+Fargate Platform Version‐1\.3\.0
++ Added support for using AWS Systems Manager Parameter Store parameters to inject sensitive data into your containers\.

+  For more information, see [Specifying Sensitive Data](specifying-sensitive-data.md)\.
++ Added task recycling for Fargate tasks, which is the process of refreshing tasks that are a part of an Amazon ECS service\.

+  For more information, see [Fargate Task Recycling](task-recycle.md)\.

 Fargate Platform Version‐1\.2\.0
 + Added support for private registry authentication using AWS Secrets Manager\.
 For more information, see [Private Registry Authentication for Tasks](private-auth.md)\.